 In this guide, we’ll be touring the essential stack of Python NLP libraries.

-These packages handle a wide range of tasks such as part-of-speech (POS) tagging, dependency parsing, document classification, topic modeling, and much more.
+These packages handle a wide range of tasks such as part-of-speech (POS) tagging, dependency parsing, document classification, topic modelling, and much more.

 The fundamental aim of NLP libraries is to simplify text preprocessing